Complete guide to self-hosting a website through Cloudflare Tunnel

 Create and configure the Cloudflare tunnel

-1. On the sidebar, go to Network -> Tunnels and click the Create a tunnel button.
+1. On the sidebar, go to Network and choose Tunnels from the dropdown.

 services: